balintsimon/movie-reactor-backend/README.md

 Please note that although Spring Security is installed, not all endpoints have not been secured yet.

 ## Version
-The project is under development, in beta.
+The project is under development.

-Implemented:
-- all servers are running with dummy content initialization
-- cinema schedule
-- seat reservation
-- user (visitor) registration

 Under implementation:
-- aggregate API endpoint calls to minimize API calls from front-end
-- separate visitor users from admins (currently using roles)
 - admin functions: register new show instead of watchlist
 - admin functions: schedule show from possible movies list
 - admin functions: manage each show's reservations